robinrob/rsmithio/_posts/2018-01-12-going-freelance.md

 work load.
 You can always fill your gaps with work on personal projects.
 Get to be thinking like an entrepreneur.

 ## Conclusion
+The importance of cleanly dividing your work and leisure time I found to be fundamental.
+My personal choice is actually to work from 8am-4pm, as these are the hours when I am most productive.
+It also keeps me in sync with the schedules of friends, with obvious benefits.
+As much as we sometimes malign it, the working week is actually pretty-effectively designed!

 To achieve my aim of making a living by freelancing has been very gratifying.
 The challenge and process of doing your own marketing and network-building I find to be great fun.
 There are ways in which I could have being doing these much better, and I've recently learned a lot about this subject.
 I will be writing about it soon.